EndoTaishi/CLASSIC/tools/initFileConverter/README.md

-Create netcdf model initialization files from depricated INI (and CTM) file formats or fortran namelists
+Create netcdf model initialization files from depricated INI (and CTM) file formats or fortran namelists {#initTool}
 ========

 The initFileConverter program takes in ASCII CLASS initialization files (.INI) and, if required,